c12yptonic/ctf-writeups/ctftools/wireshark.md

 other file left with clues to be found.

-Once we have the key file we can import it in the UI by navigating to **Edit > Preferences > Protocols > TCP > (Pre)-Master-Secret log filename**.
+Once we have the key file we can import it in the UI by navigating to **Edit > Preferences > Protocols > TLS > (Pre)-Master-Secret log filename**.
 There are also many other settings which can be used based on the encryption mechanisms used in tehe traffic captured.
-Below image highlights the TCP sslkeyfile loading to decrypt any protocol working over TCP stack.
+Below image highlights the TLS sslkeyfile loading to decrypt any protocol working over TCP stack.

 ![TCP stack SSL key file upload][7]